Reimagine your git contribution graph

 About gitbox

-366* days of the year?
+365 days of the year?
 Pah!
-Try 8,784* hours instead.
+Try 8,760 hours instead.
 Rectangular contribution graphs—who’s got the viewport for that?
 The humble and perfectly proportioned square is where it’s at.
-See the patterns in your coding habits: not just when you were working but on which repository, in a unique visualisation which is just at home on the widest desktop as it is on the smallest mobile.
+See the patterns in your coding habits: not just when you were working but on which repository:

 How it works

 gitbox uses the GitHub API to access your commit history across all the repositories you grant it access to.
-It then estimates how many hours you've spent coding based on the commits you've made using a heuristic similar to git-hours, and colour-codes your contributions by repository.
+It then estimates—very loosely—how many hours you've spent coding based on the commits you've made using a heuristic similar to git-hours, and colour-codes your contributions by repository.
 It looks really cool.

 A note on trust